charsIX/flappyBird4School/README.md

 # flappyBird4School
 Small game for a school project
+It's a personal version of Flappy Bird writte in processing.
+The bird is controlled by a Joystick connected to the Arduino which send X coordinates to the serial port.
+Processing takes those X's value and moves the character.

 1. Plug in Arduino with a joystick or anything else wich produces an analog value and connect it to A2 on Arduino
 2. Run JoystickController.ino on Arduino Ide